 - 1. The lecturers have conducted the teaching process as effective possible. - 2.
 Ilham plays more better than Sony. - 3.
 This is the most craziest thing ever. - 4.
 Can you see highest building over there? - 5.
 We can make it as the simple as yours. - 6.
 For the farer information, please reach me through WhatsApp. - 7.
-This is the funiest idea I've ever heard. - 8.
+Taking a trip to Bali will be the funest idea. - 8.
 Between you and Sari, you are the most critical. - 9.
 During harvest time, pay attention on best way to pick the leave. - 10.
 The treatment was as success as the previous one.

 - 1. Create a short video of you explaining about degrees of comparison. - 2.
-The video must explain the degrees of comparison and explain the examples with the objects related to accounting (it can be real object or just picture). - 3.
+The video must explain the degrees of comparison and explain the examples with the objects related to plantation (it can be real object or just picture). - 3.
 The duration is at least 2 minutes. - 4.
 The video should be fully English. - 5.
-Upload your video on your YouTube account with adding some hashtags such as #polteklpp #politekniklpp #jogja #yogyakarta #perkebunan #english #accounting - 6.
+Upload your video on your YouTube account with adding some hashtags such as #polteklpp #politekniklpp #jogja #yogyakarta #perkebunan #english - 6.
 Last, set the video as public, not unlisted.